needle-mirror/com.unity.sequences/Documentation~/sequences-window.md

 >**Note:**
 >* The instantiated Sequence structure contains all the Sequences and Timelines in the original Scene, but the structure does not contain any creative content.
->* The instantiated Sequence is independent of other instances of the same Sequence in other Scenes.
+>* The instantiated Sequence is independent of other instances of the same Sequence that might exist in other Scenes.
 Changes to one instance of a Sequence have no effect on other instances.

 To create an instance of a grayed-out Master Sequence and its Sequences in the active Scene: